NibnabCodes/pands_weekly_tasks/README.md

 ## Overview

-This repository contains my 8 weekly task submissions as part of the assessment for the Programming and Scripting module at Atlantic Technological University - Galway.
+This repository contains eight weekly task submissions completed as part of the assessment requirements for the *Programming and Scripting* module at Atlantic Technological University – Galway.

-As a novice, the purpose of the weekly tasks was to improve on my ability to code in Python by solving my own solutions to problems that I had yet encountered.
+As a novice programmer, the primary objective of these tasks was to develop my proficiency in Python by independently formulating solutions to previously unseen problems, thereby reinforcing foundational programming concepts through practical application.

 Author: Niamh Hogan